 “I see.
 Then we shall leave you to it.”

-Wei Wuxian looked at Lan Wangji.
-To his surprise, Lan Wangji looked back and said, “I won’t share.”
+Her words had been spoken with distrust, and Wei Wuxian looked at Lan Wangji to gauge his reaction.
+To his surprise, Lan Wangji looked back at Jiang Yanli and said in an even voice, “I won’t share.”

 Jiang Yanli nodded as if she had expected it.
 She whistled at the dog to order it to follow and turned around, Zidian catching light on her hand like a gem.
 “Come now,” she called to her son.
 “We’ll sleep in the village.”